0din-ai/apple_generative_model_safety_decrypted/README.md

 # apple_generative_model_safety_decrypted
 Decrypted Generative Model safety files for Apple Intelligence containing filters

+If you are curious about my process of figuring this stuff out, take a peek inside HOW.md

 ## Structure
 - `decrypted_overrides/`: Contains decrypted overrides for various models.
   - `com.apple.*/`: Directory named using the Asset Specifier assosciated with the safety info